 Our Trustees support us in making strategic and policy decisions.
-Two members of our Youth Advisory Board also sit on the Board as young Trustees.
+The co-chairs of our Youth Advisory Board also sit on the Board as Young Trustees.

 Julianna is a Director at EY UK.
 She has spent her career in the pensions industry, supporting employers and trustee boards with strategy, policy and governance of their pension arrangements.

 Julianna works with both the EY UK&I and Financial Services leadership teams to lead on the strategic direction for pensions and, in 2018, spearheaded the launch of the new financial wellness proposition for all EY staff in the UK.